92green/enty/packages/enty-docs/src/content/api/enty-immutable/list-schema.md

 ---
 id: list-schema
 title: List Schema
+group: Enty Immutable
 ---

-The ListSchema is identical in function to [ArraySchema] but its constructor and merge functions will cast your list to an immutable list. _This is especially useful when working with immutable data structures as all data creation can be handled by your schema.
+The ListSchema is identical in function to [ArraySchema] but its shape and merge functions will cast your list to an immutable list. _This is especially useful when working with immutable data structures as all data creation can be handled by your schema.
 Just describe the shapes that your apis will return and Enty will automatically construct all of your maps and lists for you._